 To allow for the least disruption in flow of north/south traffic on Routes 7 and 20, and the opportunity for orderly growth within the zoning districts bordering this state roadway, the town considers the reduction of entrances and exits on the highway of major concern.
-All site plans shall show reasonable plans for interior roadways linking neighboring parcels presently developed or which could be developed or which could be developed as future site development activity occurs to a common access point.
+All site plans shall show reasonable plans for interior roadways linking neighboring parcels presently developed or which could be developed as future site development activity occurs to a common access point.